TINKER TAILOR SOLDIER SPY (2011)

-It might be a disadvantage to have not read the le Carré novel either, but despite the talk that the plot is highly complicated I found it flowed rather well given that the television series was seven hours compared to the two hour film adaptation (this, I trust, will be the last time I bring up the 79 version).
+It might be a disadvantage to have not read the le Carré novel either, but despite the talk that the plot is highly complicated I found Tinker Tailor Soldier Spy flowed rather well given that the television series was seven hours compared to the two hour film adaptation and this, I trust, will be the last time I bring up the 1979 version.

 In retirement, Smiley is brought in surreptitiously by the government to find whether there is, in fact, a mole buried deep and high in The Circus.
 Of course, he can't just go in himself, so he gets the assistance of Peter Guillum (Benedict Cumberbatch) who works at The Circus, as his inside man.
 Tinker Tailor Soldier Poorman, who now run The Circus, have a faith in what the call Operation Witchcraft, where they get information from their Soviet mole.
 Smiley and Control have always doubted Witchcraft, but since they are no longer there the program goes on.

 Another great quality in the script is in the character's ability to talk shop as it were, use the language they understand to explain things for themselves, such as highly-valuable information being "treasure".
 The use of The Circus' vernacular may throw some people off, but if one pays attention it won't be too difficult to follow.

-Anderson's directing task is an enviable one: he has a cavalcade of some of the best British actors around (both established and up-and-coming).
-Each of the characters by and large are not emotional (save for whenever a character is caught doing something he shouldn't--it should be noted that Tinker Tailor Soldier Spy is primarily a man's film with only Svetlana Khodchenkova's Irina--that woman of mystery--having any major part of the story.
+Anderson's directing task is an enviable one: he has a cavalcade of some of the best British actors around both established and up-and-coming.
+Each of the characters by and large are not emotional save for whenever a character is caught doing something he shouldn't; it should be noted that Tinker Tailor Soldier Spy is primarily a man's film with only Svetlana Khodchenkova's Irina, that woman of mystery, having any major part of the story.

 Without it being too overt, the understanding of what is going on is that for his own safety, Guillum has had to send his boyfriend away.
-It is never made explicit that Guillum was gay (though that's the conclusion one draws from what one is shown).
-Guillum's sexual orientation (which I understand was changed from the original novel from hetero to homosexual) doesn't add much or appear to be altogether relevant to the overall story.
+It is never made explicit that Guillum was gay though that's the conclusion one draws from what one is shown.
+Guillum's sexual orientation, which I understand was changed from the original novel from hetero to homosexual doesn't add much or appear to be altogether relevant to the overall story.

 The actual members of The Circus are so brilliant that it becomes fascinating to watch all these actors, highly talented, show their skills, from the amorality of Firth's Haydon to the stubbornness of Jones' Alleline and the fear of Densick's Esterhause.
-We don't have long backstories about them or really know which one is the actual Spy until the end (always a plus to have us figure it out, even though the traitor appears to be a logical choice).
+We don't have long backstories about them or really know which one is the actual Spy until the end, always a plus to have us figure it out, even though the traitor appears to be a logical choice.

 Granted, Tinker Tailor Soldier Spy may be a bit opaque in terms of story, plot points, and look, but on the whole this is not a hindrance to the film.
-The film is so good that even the tiny hint of a suggestion that there may be a sequel (when Smiley returns to sit at the head of the table) doesn't bother me.
+The film is so good that even the tiny hint of a suggestion that there may be a sequel when Smiley returns to sit at the head of the table doesn't bother me.